 Musicians compose Verge Awards theme songs, jingles, music for variety show segments and ads.

 (A different theme will be featured each week in the benefit variety shows!)

 Be the Face of The Verge Awards

-Outgoing personalities emcee variety show segments; ambassadors capture inspiring, educational or entertaining stories; content creators build social media channels
+Outgoing personalities emcee variety show segments; journalists capture inspiring, educational or entertaining stories; content creators build social media channels

-By simply spreading encouraging students to visit the website, or even incorporating The Verge Awards numerous opportunities into your curriculum, you will:
+By simply encouraging students to visit the website, or even incorporating The Verge Awards' numerous opportunities into your 2021-22 curriculum, you will:

 spark creativity and lively classroom (especially virtual classroom) discussions